bri111/catch-the-falling-items-solution/README.md

 ```

-### 3. Create 2 JavaScript Files
+### 3. Create 2 JavaScript Files -- Only if file has not been created already

-Create a file named `scoreboard.js` --Only if file has not been created already
+Create a file named `scoreboard.js`
 ```scoreboard
 export const scoreboard = {
   score: 0,